In 1999, Butler Lampson gave a talk about the past and future of “computer systems research”. Here are his opinions from 1999 on “what worked”.

 Looking at the No category, we have:

 Still a No. You can make a case that many things we have today are inspired by capabilities, but capabilities as they were originally presented still aren’t really on the horizon.
-I find capabilities to be interesting because a lot of the smartest people I know went through a phase when they were enamored of them, but everyone who’s tried to implement them seems to become disillusioned.
+I find capabilities to be interesting because a lot of people I know went through a phase when they were enamored of them, but everyone who’s tried to implement them seems to become disillusioned.

 I’m not the only person to observe this – Lampson has mentioned elsewhere that none of the folks who worked with him on the CAL TSS system (perhaps the first capability based system with actual users) wanted to build capability based systems after that experience.
 In that interview, Lampson also talks about how, given the very large complexity burden, the ROI of capabilities was very low, not just on their system, but in other systems that he knows of, too.